 Hear, my son, your father's instruction And do not forsake your mother's teaching;Proverbs 1:8(NASB)

-Training up children in the way that they should go is a biblical principle, that is acted out in the lives of many Bible characters.
-Indeed, the young Lord Jesus Himself, is a wonderful illustration of a child, who became knowledgeable in the Scripture - and competent in joinery, for He was described as 'the carpenter's son.'
+Training up children in the way that they should go, is a biblical principle that is acted out in the lives of many Bible characters.
+Indeed, the young Lord Jesus, Himself, became knowledgeable in the Scripture as a child - and competent in joinery, for He was described as 'the carpenter's son'.

 Heavenly Father, thank You for placing us in families and for giving us the understanding that parents are ordained by You, to train up their children in the reverential fear of the Lord.
-In a world where honour and respect for both parents and older mentors is becoming increasingly scorned, we pray that children and young people would be willing to listen to their fathers' words of instruction, and to hold fast to the teachings they receive from their mothers.
-We plead Your protection over Christian families everywhere, and pray that Your name would be honoured and respected by old and young alike - to Your praise and glory - this we ask in Jesus' name, AMEN.
+In a world where honour and respect for parents and older mentors is becoming increasingly scorned, I pray that children and young people would be willing to listen to words of instruction from their fathers and to hold fast to the teachings they receive from their mothers.
+I pray Your protection over Christian families everywhere.
+May Your name be honoured and respected by old and young alike, to Your praise and glory.
+In Jesus' name, AMEN.